Lex-2008/containers/dovecot.cont/README.md

 		test@example.com:k3Nn97/2DWock

 * Add users' sieve scripts to `data/sieve` directory, naming them `$email.sieve`.
-For example, for user "test@example.com", create file `data/sieve/test@example.com.sieve`.
+For example, for user "test@example.com" create `data/sieve/test@example.com.sieve` file.

-	For users, who like messages from strangers (people not in their address book) to be sorted directly to trash, add this at the end of their sieve file:
+	For users who like messages from strangers (people not in their address book) to be sorted directly to trash, add this at the end of their sieve file:

 		elsif not address :is "from" [